40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from specific IP ranges going in and out of the same internal interface (port2).

 Make sure to verify that the option allow-traffic-redirect is disabled to make sure the FortiGate handles the ingress and egress traffic on the same logical interface.
-More information can be found in [in this article](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Traffic-handled-by-FortiGate-for-packet-which/ta-p/196651).
+More information can be found in [this article](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Traffic-handled-by-FortiGate-for-packet-which/ta-p/196651).

 ### Inbound connections

 #### Introduction

 Inbound connections are considered the connections coming from the internet towards the Azure Load Balancer to publish services like a webserver or other hosted in the VNET or peered VNETs.
-The published services via the Azure Load Balancer are limited to the TCP and UDP protocols, as the Azure Load Balancer does not support any other protocols..
+The published services via the Azure Load Balancer are limited to the TCP and UDP protocols, as the Azure Load Balancer does not support any other protocols.

 To go beyond the limitation of the Azure Load Balancer and use other protocols (e.g. ICMP,ESP,FTP,...), an instance level public IP on each of the VMs in the cluster is required.
 Load Balancing would then be possible using Azure Traffic Manager, Azure FrontDoor or FortiGSLB services using DNS or Anycast mechanisms.
 Using an instance level public IP will change the behaviour of the outbound connections.
 The use of Azure Traffic Manager or FortiGSLB services is out of the scope of this article.